shortcuts/no-neck-pain.nvim/README.md

 require("no-neck-pain").setup({
     -- Prints useful logs about what event are triggered, and reasons actions are executed. debug = false,
-    -- When `true`, enables the plugin when your start Neovim. enableOnVimEnter = false,
+    -- When `true`, enables the plugin when you start Neovim. enableOnVimEnter = false,
     -- The width of the focused buffer when enabling NNP.
     -- If the available window size is less than `width`, the buffer will take the whole screen.